Essential Plumbing Inspection Before Renovation in Caloundra Homes

 Queenslander and Raised Timber Homes

-Older Queenslander-style homes around Kings Beach, Golden Beach, and Currimundi often feature exposed subfloor plumbing.
+Older homes often feature exposed subfloor plumbing.
 While easier to access, these pipes are vulnerable to humidity, corrosion, pests, and stormwater pooling.

 Slab-on-Ground Coastal Homes

-Modern homes in Pelican Waters and newer estates often use slab construction.
+Modern homes use slab construction.
 Plumbing beneath slabs is harder to inspect and repair, making early detection of leaks and corrosion critical before renovations begin.

 Mixed-Age Renovated Properties